hyperware-ai/hyperware-book/src/hypergrid/running_provider_node.md

 **1. Get a Hyperware node**

-The Hypergrid Provider clent is built on top of Hyperware, a p2p application deployment platform, so in order to act as a provider you'll need to be runnning a Hyperware node.
+The Hypergrid Provider clent is built on top of Hyperware, a p2p application deployment platform, so in order to act as a provider you'll need to be running a Hyperware node.
-The simplest way to obtain a running node is through our hosting solution, Valet, where we will run your node for you.
+The simplest way to run a node is through our hosting solution, Valet, where we will run your node for you.

 Go to [valet.hyperware.ai](https://valet.hyperware.ai) and sign in to make your Valet account.
 Once you've done that, you'll need an invite code in order to actually boot a node.